COVID-19: Coronavirus FAQs

 - The patient is free from fever without the use of fever reducing medications AND

-- The patient has improvement in symptoms (cough, shortness of breath, sore throat)
+- The patient has improvement in respiratory symptoms (cough, shortness of breath)

-- For patients not undergoing repeat COVID-19 testing:
+- For patients with symptoms not undergoing repeat COVID-19 testing:

 - The patient has been fever free for at least 72 hours without the use of fever reducing medications AND

-- The patient has improvement in symptoms (cough, shortness of breath, sore throat) AND
+- The patient has improvement in respiratory symptoms (cough, shortness of breath) AND

 - At least 7 days have passed since symptoms first appeared